-- Provide continuing and timely public information and outreach. - Inform and involve the public/stakeholders including citizens, businesses, institutions and non-profits regarding the plans, projects and decisions that impact them. - Provide frequent, comfortable and meaningful experiences for effective feedback. - Provide equal access to information that is relevant to a diverse audience and strives to reach under-represented populations. - Evaluate the participation processes and procedures on a periodic basis to assess and improve effectiveness.
+- Providing continuing and timely public information and outreach. - Informing and involving the public/stakeholders including citizens, businesses, institutions and non-profits regarding the plans, projects and decisions that impact them. - Providing frequent, welcoming and meaningful experiences for effective feedback. - Providing equitable access to information that is relevant to a diverse audience and strives to reach under-represented populations. - Evaluating the participation processes and procedures on a periodic basis to assess and improve effectiveness. - Conducting an update and public review of the Participation Plan every five years prior to developing the Metropolitan Transportation Plan.